Earth–Moon problem

 The Earth–Moon problem is an unsolved problem on graph coloring in mathematics.
 It is an extension of the planar map coloring problem (solved by the four color theorem), and was posed by Gerhard Ringel in 1959.
+An intuitive form of the problem asks how many colors are needed to color political maps of the Earth and Moon, in a hypothetical future where each Earth country has a Moon colony which must be given the same color.
 In mathematical terms, it seeks the chromatic number of biplanar graphs.
 It is known that this number is at least 9 and at most 12.

+The Earth–Moon problem has been extended to analogous problems of coloring maps on any number of planets.
+For this extension the lower bounds and upper bounds on the number of colors are closer, within two of each other.
+One real-world application of the Earth–Moon problem involves testing printed circuit boards.

-Formulation
+Formulation and history

-In the map coloring problem, a collection of simply connected regions in the Euclidean plane or a topologically equivalent space, such as countries on the surface of the Earth, are to be colored so that, when two regions have a nonzero length of boundary, they have different colors.
+In the map coloring problem, finitely many simply connected regions in the Euclidean plane or a topologically equivalent space, such as countries on the surface of the Earth, are to be colored so that, when two regions share a boundary of nonzero length, they have different colors.
 It can be transformed into a graph coloring problem by making a vertex for each region and an edge for each two neighboring regions, producing a planar graph whose vertices are to be colored.
-According to the four color theorem, it is always possible to do so using at most four different colors, no matter how many regions are given.
+Corresponding to the requirement that adjacent regions should have different colors, adjacent vertices (the two endpoints of any edge) should have different colors.
+According to the four color theorem, the resulting planar graph (or any planar graph) can be colored using at most four different colors, no matter how many regions are given.

+In 1959, Gerhard Ringel published a book on colorings of surfaces, surveying the results at the time on the four color problem and the Heawood conjecture on coloring maps on non-planar surfaces such as the torus and Klein bottle.
+Both had been long-conjectured but were unsolved at the time.
+Ringel himself later proved the Heawood conjecture in a 1968 paper with J. W. T. Youngs; the four-color theorem evaded proof until 1976.
+Another topic of Ringel's book was a result of Percy John Heawood from 1890, on the "empire problem": coloring maps in which each empire has some number $m$ of distinct regions on the Earth (a home country and $m-1$ colonies).
+As Heawood showed for $m=2$, and Ringel later proved with Jackson in 1984 for $m>2$, $6m$ colors are necessary and sufficient.
+Perhaps inspired by this problem and the dawn of the space age, Ringel included the Earth-Moon problem in his book as a variant of the empire problem in which the colonies are on the Moon rather than on the Earth.
+In a formulation of Martin Gardner, the colonies are instead on Mars.